Empire Exhibition, Scotland: The event

-Although 1938 was one of the wettest summers on record, the Exhibition attracted 12,800,000 visitors, despite not being open on a Sunday.
+Although 1938 was one of the wettest summers on record, the Exhibition attracted 12,800,000 visitors despite not being open on a Sunday.

-Exhibition pavilions and leisure and recreation buildings were erected on the site, the two largest commercial pavilions being the Palace of Engineering and Palace of Industry, and countries in the British Empire contributed their own national pavilions.
+Exhibition pavilions and leisure and recreation buildings were erected on the site.
+The two largest commercial pavilions were the Palace of Engineering and the Palace of Industry, and countries in the British Empire contributed their national pavilions.
 The Exhibition was master-planned by Thomas S. Tait, who headed a team of architects, which included Basil Spence and Jack Coia.

-The most prominent structure was the Tait Tower (officially the Tower of Empire), 300 feet in its own height which on the hill made it 470 ft high.
+The most prominent structure was the Tait Tower (officially the Tower of Empire), 300 feet in height, which on the hill made it 470 ft high.
 Although it could have remained as a permanent monument after the exhibition, the tower was handed over to the British Army after the exhibition ended and was demolished in June 1939.
 The rumour that the structure was demolished to avoid it being used as a reference point by German bombers is an urban myth.
-The nearby Gilmorehill tower at Glasgow University could potentially have been used for the same purpose, but it was not demolished.
+The nearby Gilmorehill tower at Glasgow University could have been used for the same purpose, but it was not demolished.